rust-embedded/rust-raspberrypi-OS-tutorials/06_drivers_gpio_uart/README.md

 +
 +    /// Auxiliary enables
 +    AUX_ENABLES [
 +        /// If set the mini UART is enabled.
-The UART will immediately
+The UART will immediately start receiving data,
-+        /// start receiving data, especially if the UART1_RX line is
++        /// especially if the UART1_RX line is low.
-+        /// low.
++        ///
 +        /// If clear the mini UART is disabled.
-That also disables any
-+        /// mini UART register access
+That also disables any mini UART register access
 +        MINI_UART_ENABLE OFFSET(0) NUMBITS(1) []
 +    ],
 +